zhou-dong/zhou-dong.github.io/_posts/study/2015-11-27-computer-architecture-and-cloud-computing.md

 #### Conclusion

 The ideas between computer architecture and cloud Computing or distributed system.
 More I think all the ideas between technology are same.
 If we like or interest something, just word hard for it.

+Computer science is an great major, it's not only need thinking things logically but also need us do it manually which is by our hand.

+The creative is not only invent the totally new things, but standing on the shoulders of giants and step forward.
+Wish after we leaned the basic ideas, we could create our own cool things, to make the world a little different.